digital-craftsman-de/date-time-precision/README.md

 - `dtp_month`
 - `dtp_year`

-The package also contains a clock component consisting of the interface `Clock` the two implementations `SystemClock` (for general use) and `FrozenClock` (for testing).
+The package also contains a clock component consisting of the interface `Clock` with the two implementations `SystemClock` (for general use) and `FrozenClock` (for testing).
 The `SystemClock` will be autowired for the `Clock` and automatically replaced with `FrozenClock` in the test environment.

 ## Design